Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Flag to indicate whether or not Jumpgate anomalies are enabled.
 ### jumpgateStartupIsDestructive
 The jumpgate startup sequence is destructive.
 Stay clear!
+### enableJumpMaxDimensions
+Vessels must fit within the jumpgate's max allowed jump dimensions (if any).
 ### maintenanceEnabled
 Flag to indicate if parts require maintenance.
 ### minRendezvousDistancePlanetary